 Scroll down for more information on each Shorter Stage route.

-In order to prepare fully for the race, please download the TCX files in the link below and take a look at the detailed route guide on each stage page.
+In order to prepare for the race, please download the TCX or GPX files in the link below and take a look at the detailed route guide on each stage page.